ynput/ayon-usd-resolver/README.md

 - AYON will provide some pre-built versions of the resolver in the future.

-- but it's essential to know that those versions will be the prebuilt binaries that our tests created, so you might not find the software or OS version you want.
+- Those versions will be the pre-built binaries that our tests created, so you might not find your software/platform combination.
-- It's also to be expected that resolver prebuilds are behind new software releases.
+- It's also to be expected that resolver builds are behind new software releases.

 # ---------------------------------- Prebuild ----------------------------------
 - Prebuilts aren't available as of right now.